Book: Human as Media

 The conflict between emancipated authorship and the old broadcasting media model will stir up antagonisms between developed and developing countries, and will also intensify social and cultural conflicts within developing countries.

-Andrey Miroshnichenko is known for his concept of the Viral Editor and his research in the media sphere.
-After working in print media for twenty years, Miroshnichenko wrote his book, When Newspapers Die (2010), which became a bestseller in Russian media circles.
-His most recent book is Postjournalism and the death of newspapers.
-The media after Trump: manufacturing anger and polarization (2020).
-Now he teaches and studies media at York University, Toronto.
+Andrey Mir (Miroshnichenko) is known for his concept of the Viral Editor and his research in media ecology and journalism.
+After working in print media for twenty years, Miroshnichenko wrote his book, When Newspapers Die (2010).
+His most recent books are Postjournalism and the Death of Newspapers.
+The Media after Trump: Manufacturing Anger and Polarization (2020) and Digital Future in the Rearview Mirror (2024).
+He teaches and studies media at York University, Toronto.

 .